Half Day (Duration: 2h30 approx.)

 Santiago de Compostela

-Hands-on or Demonstration Galician Cuisine Cooking Class followed by Lunch or Dinner based on what you have prepared with your chef.
+Enjoy a Gudied Market Visit with a guide/chef followed by a Hands-on or Demonstration Galician Cuisine Cooking Class.
+After the class you will eat what you have prepared with your chef.

 Galician cuisine is one of the main tourist attractions of Galicia: the exquisite delicacies of this region are based on the high quality and variety of the local products used in the preparation of dishes.
 Country, farm and sea products are unique in their characteristics and quality.
 Furthermore, it cannot be forgotten that one of the main pillars of Galician cooking is the professionalism of its experts.
 Galician chefs are found world-wide.

 The importance of its gastronomy is manifested at the more than 300 gastronomic fiestas which are held in Galicia throughout the year.
 The origins of these exaltations to local produce, which arouse much interest in visitors, lie in the many local and regional traditional fiestas held during harvest time or religious holidays, such as the "romerías", where promises are made to the patron saint and then completed with a traditional meal.
 Some of these fiestas attract great crowds and have been recognised as of national tourist interest.

 In Galicia, food tends to be simple and hearty.
 Potatoes, wheat, dairy, and meat products all feature prominently, and many of the most traditional meals have a very rustic feel.
 It’s the Galician desserts that tend to be more creative – but that’s still to come.
 First, here are some of the more traditional Galician dishes to try…

 Being a coastal region, Galicia is big on seafood and fish.
 It’s plentiful,and it’s considered to be some of the best in Spain.
 Most traditional dishes are prepared very simply, with just a few ingredients.
 Often, the fish or seafood are simply boiled or steamed and served with lemon.
 The emphasis is always on the product itself.